Is Torrenting Illegal?

-The simplest answer to this particular question is that it all depends on which type of file you want to download.
-A lot of authors are out there who consensually upload their work and make it available for everyone to download, but then there is lot of copyrighted stuff available which is not safe to download.
+Therefore, the simplest answer to this question is that it all depends on which type of file you want to download.
+A lot of authors are out there who consensually upload their work and make it available for everyone to download, but then there is a lot of copyrighted stuff available which is not safe to download.

-What’s the problem then?
+What is the problem then?
 Well, the problem is not about downloading or sharing a torrent file.
-It’s all about the material that is copyrighted.
-This is where, the copyright owners are entitled to sue a user for copyright infringement.
+It is all about the material that is copyrighted.
+This is where the copyright owners are entitled to sue a user for copyright infringement.

 Copyright infringement is an outright offence.
-That’s why it is illegal.
+That is why it is illegal.
 Therefore, downloading copyrighted material via torrent clients is illegal.
-Let me explain in more simpler words.
+Let me explain in simpler words.

 The Identity Copyright Relationship

-I have a question for you.
-What’s your most sacred possession?
+Here is a question for you.
+What is your most sacred possession?
 Any guesses?
 You are right.
-Your identity is the most sacred thing that you – and everyone of us – possess.
+Your identity is the most sacred thing that you – and every one of us – possess.
 Now, think for a moment that your identity is stolen, or is being misused by any other person.
-It will surely hurt you, and you would want to have legal action against that particular person.
+It will surely hurt you, and you would want to have legal action against that person.
 And you will sue that person to get your name and identity cleared.

 One thing more!
 Not every torrent is illegal.
 Only those that come with copyright certificate are deemed illegal for downloading and sharing.
 And there are a large number of legal torrents available.